Bloom-69/blog/src/content/blog/protonaccount.md

 heroImage: /ProtonMail.png
 pubDate: Dec 11 2023
 ---
-> NOTE: Currently, this post has the wrong `heroImage`, since I’m writing in my iPad.
-The `heroImage` will get updated as soon I make one.

 Hello everyone, while I’ve been 2 months after the last post was released, so today I’ve done migrating 3 email into a single **Proton account and email**, for **piracy sake**.
 So yeah, this one did a successful move, but I probably buy a subscription to upgrade for a bit.
 But now here’s how I managed these 3 emails into one.